NPLeeWenKang/rideshare-cli/README.md

 ### Different trip statuses

 * **Pending** - Trip has been assigned to the driver but the driver has not accepted it yet.
-* **Rejected** - Driver has rejected the trip assignment and the trip assignment algorithem should reassign another available driver.
+* **Rejected** - Driver has rejected the trip assignment and the trip assignment algorithm should reassign another available driver.
 * **Accepted** - Trip has been assigned to the driver and the driver has accepted the assignment.
 However, the driver has yet to pick-up the passenger
 * **Driving** - Driver has picked up the passenger and is currently driving to the drop-off location.
 * **Done** - Driver has arrived at the drop-off location and the trip is finished.